GSA/search.digitalgov.gov/drafts/2017-09-21-searchgov-blog.md

 This is a good opportunity to review your page titles and other metadata, and to tidy things up.
 This will improve not only how results are presented in our system, but improve your SEO for Google and Bing as well.

-If you’re unable to send us a list of URLs, please schedule a time to talk.

 If you’re unable to send us a list of URLs, please [schedule a time](mailto:search@support.digitalgov.gov) to talk with us.

 ## Customers who send us RSS feeds